 One problematic difference is found in inspection of results.
 Because of the small dimensions produced, much of the inspection must be done using Scanning Electron Microscopes.
 This process is time-consuming and expensive, but may be the only effective method available for accurate determination of results.
-Optical inspection simply cannot yield useful measurements.
+Note that SEM inspection of uncoated DUV photoresist causes resist shrinkage, affecting measurements.